AnyLog-co/documentation/deployments/Kubernetes/executing_scripts.md

 With that in mind, users may want to deploy their own scripts, in addition to the default scripts; these scripts can be things like - complex MQTT client requests, scheduled processes to check disk space or executing a query every so often.
-When using Kubernetes, as long as the [persistent volumes](volumes.md) are accessible to the deployment, these script will continue to exist.
+When using Kubernetes, as long as the [persistent volumes](volumes.md) are accessible to the deployment, these scripts will continue to exist.

 ## Creating Personalized Script
 1. Access the Kubernetes deployment bash interface